Martin Scorsese's unrealized projects: Midnight Vendetta

-On April 19, 2023, it was announced that Scorsese would produce an adaptation of the Peter Cameron mystery novel What Happens At Night with Studiocanal, with Patrick Marber set to write the screenplay.
-In September 2025, it was reported that Scorsese had chosen the film as his next directorial project, with Jennifer Lawrence and Leonardo DiCaprio in the lead roles.
-Apple Original Films was in negotiations to produce alongside Studiocanal, with a January 2026 planned shoot.
-Justin Kroll for Deadline Hollywood reported, that amongst a number of other projects that had been rumored for DiCaprio throughout the year, it was What Happens at Night that the trio were secretly aiming for after the script had been finished earlier in the year.

 Producer only

+Insomnia

+In 1988, it was reported that Scorsese, Jonathan Taplin and Nick Wechsler would executive produce Insomnia, a film telling the story of Robbie Robertson, to be directed by David Fincher and written by Steve De Jarnett.
+The story was later told by Robertson as a memoir, published posthumously in 2025.

 Untitled Federico Fellini documentary

-In the early 1990s, Scorsese was going to collaborate with Federico Fellini on a potential a documentary about film production.
+In the early 1990s, Scorsese was going to collaborate with Federico Fellini on a potential documentary about film production.
 The project was set up at Universal, with Scorsese set to executive produce, however it was never made following Fellini's death in 1993.
 "He had a series of scripts on how a production is made," Scorsese recalled of their project in 2018.
 "One, you have the production itself.
 Then you have the actor, then you have the cinematographer.
 He was going to make a Fellini film on each one."

 The Chair vs. Ruth Snyder

 Also in the early 1990s, Scorsese and Jonathan Demme were involved to co-produce what would have been Samuel Fuller's final directorial project, entitled The Chair vs. Ruth Snyder, the story of the first woman executed in the United States.